-When Bruce Wayne’s plans fall apart after Bane and Jean-Paul Valley destroy Gotham in an unlikely combination, he arranges it so that Dick Grayson becomes Batman while he travels to figure things out.
+Most know of Dick Grayson as Robin, and later as Nightwing, but you may not have known about the hard position he was put into during the Knightfall fiasco.
+When Bruce Wayne’s plans fall apart after Bane and Jean-Paul Valley destroy Gotham in an unlikely combination, he arranges it so that he has Dick Grayson as Batman while he travels to figure things out.
 Dick Reluctantly upholds the mantel, while Tim Drake (the third Robin) is glad to experience some normalcy after the damage the last stand-in did.

 To the reader, they have seen three different Batman in such a short amount of time.
 This confusion helped scare away readers during the comic book depression, when people stopped caring.
-Even so when Dick Grayson becomes Batman finally, it is a nice change of pace.
+Even so, when we see Dick Grayson as Batman finally, it is a nice change of pace.
 The idea of Robin being trained by the master and then being able to be his replacement is a powerful thing.
 Of course, we learn that there is no true replacement for the real McCoy, but that does not stop us from enjoying the story.

 The significance of Grayson taking on the mantle of Batman was not only a new opportunity for the character, but also a major turning point in the overall Batman story arc.
 Having one of Batman’s most trusted protégées take over the cowl proved that Batman’s influence on the world extended beyond his own time as an active crime fighter.
 Grayson’s brief tenure as Batman also demonstrated his own growth as a hero, as he honed his detective skills and tactics while also bringing his own brand of heroism to the streets of Gotham.
 Overall, the impact of Grayson as Batman was felt not only in the “The Prodigal” storyline, but in subsequent Batman arcs as well.